vinodkd/guts/src/book/01_size.md

 ---------

 <a id="ftnote1"></a>
-[1]: For eg where you'd split a long chain of method calls into an intermediary value for readability, but this increases size because now you have an additional variable
+[1]: For e.g. where you'd split a long chain of method calls into an intermediary value for readability, but this increases size because now you have an additional variable

 Not sure if I should delete
 ---------------------------